Refinance Homes Versus Mortgage Modification: When and How They Work

-Greg Cook, a Specialist with the First Time Home Buyers Network, said that modifications are really only for people who are struggling to make their payments.
+Greg Cook, a Specialist with the First Time Home Buyers Network, said that modifications are really only for people who are struggling to make their monthly mortgage payments.

 In fact, homeowners have to prove they are under hardship if they want to modify their mortgage loan.
 Even worse is the fact that lenders are reporting modifications as a negative attribute to credit bureaus since, in essence, homeowners are not paying what they previously agreed to.